 If you can keep this consumer mind-set, it will stop you falling down the rabbit-hole that many businesses fall into when they try to create a brand.

 Agencies can often have an insular view of the world.
 There can often be a lot of jargon and psycho-babble in what they say.
 While some of this may be helpful, it should not actually be what the consumer ever sees.

-Consumers look for the benefit that your brands is able to offer them.
+Consumers look for the benefit that your brand is able to offer them.
 As has been classically pointed out by Theodore Levitt, “consumers don’t want quarter-inch drills, they want quarter-inch holes”.

-Keep this in mind, so that you don’t get too hung up on what you or your agency want for your brand and lose sight of that the consumer wants.
+Keep this in mind, so that you don’t get too hung up on what you or your agency want for your brand and lose sight of what the consumer wants.